meekrabR6R/global_conquest/README.md

 developing this app was to ditch PHP for Ruby ;).

-(I will likely be rebuilding this in Node.js at sometime in the not too distant future.) :)
+(I will likely be rebuilding this in Node.js at some point in the not too distant future.) :)